Isra' and Mi'raj: Terminology

-The Bait al-Maqdis (the Holy House), in Aelia, described in the hadiths related to the Miraj, marking the place where the Prophet Muhammad is believed to have ascended to heaven is the Arabic pronunciation of the Hebrew name for the Temple of Solomon.
+The Bait al-Maqdis (the Holy House) in Aelia, described in the hadiths related to the Miraj, marking the place where Muhammad is believed to have ascended to heaven, is the Arabic pronunciation of the Hebrew name for the Temple of Solomon.
 The name Al-Quds, given to the city by Muslims a few centuries later derives from the same root.

-Quranic inscriptions on the Dome of the Rock, built during the reign of Abdul Malik.
-Anachronistically associated with the Isra and Miraj in hadiths, marking the place where the Prophet Muhammad is believed to have ascended to heaven.
-Another cacophony in the story was that Masjid Al-Aqsa and the Dome of the Rock were different structures.
+Dome of the Rock, built during the reign of Abdul Malik.
+Anachronistically associated (Note: "When the Quraish disbelieved me (concerning my night journey), I stood up in Al- Hijr (the unroofed portion of the Ka`ba) and Allah displayed Bait-ul-Maqdis before me, and I started to inform them (Quraish) about its signs while looking at it.") with the Isra and Miraj, it is believed to be the specific place where Muhammad ascended to heaven.